 - You will be able to send the scores for free to four score recipients when you have the scores reinstated.

-We hope you have a clear idea about the Unofficial GRE scores from the above information.
+We hope now you have a clear idea about your unofficial GRE scores as well as your official scores from the above information.